-If the current setup is custom, you will not be able to see it in the NEXO view, and will have to jump to the Custom view.
-If you tap on \searrow you will get an alert message suggesting showing the Custom view.
+If the current setup is custom, you will not be able to see it in the NEXO view, and will have

-If the value of a custom setup is unknown, due to an error while loading the library or because the current setup does not belong to the intersection of the current loads the value Unknown or - is displayed.
+If the value of a custom setup is unknown, due to an error while loading the library or because the current setup does not belong to the intersection of the current loads the value Unknown or --- is displayed.
 You can try to reload the setup library.